Dehumidifier Buying Guide

 Moisture Removal Rate

 How much water does the dehumidifier remove from the air in a given amount of time?
-Some Ebac industrial dehumidifiers can remove a whopping 50 gallons of water per day!
-One of our Dri-Eaz commercial models can remove 140 pints of water in a day at 80 degrees and 60% relative humidity.
-Because your particular situation may not call for a unit this powerful, a standard room dehumidifier is the most common type of dehumidifier sold today.
-Depending on the specific models, Danby dehumidifiers, Soleus dehumidifiers, Alen dehumidifiers, and Haier dehumidifiers are all room-sized dehumidifiers that can remove between 30 and 70 pints of moisture per day.
+Some Ebac industrial dehumidifiers can remove up to 50 gallons of water per day.
+One of our Dri-Eaz commercial models can remove up to 140 pints of water per day at 80°F and 60% relative humidity.
+At the same time, the top-end Santa Fe dehumidifier, the Max Dry, can extract up to 155 pints per day from your crawl space or basement.
+Since your particular situation may not require a unit this powerful, a standard room dehumidifier is the most common type of dehumidifier sold today.
+Depending on the specific model, our Comfort-Aire room-sized dehumidifiers can remove between 30 and 74 pints of moisture per day.

 Temperature Range

-If your dehumidifier is for a basement, garage, crawlspace, or any other area that might get extremely cold during the winter, you will want to make sure that it can operate at low temperatures.
-Ebac dehumidifiers are industrial strength and have different temperature ranges depending on the model, but they all work well in low temperatures--most, like the Ebac CD35 Dehumidifier, work all the way down to 33°F!
+Suppose your dehumidifier is for a basement, garage, crawlspace, or any other area that may get cold during the winter.
+In that case, you will want to ensure it can operate at lower temperatures.
+Ebac dehumidifiers are industrial strength and have different temperature ranges depending on the model.
+Still, they all work well in low temperatures–most, like the Ebac CD425 Dehumidifier, work down to 33°F!
 The Ebac Desiccant Dehumidifiers work at even lower temperatures.
-The Dri-Eaz line of low grade refrigerant (LGR) dehumidifiers are engineered to work in temperatures from 33°F to 100°F. Danby dehumidifiers work in temperatures down to 44°F, while Haier dehumidifiers have a temperature range down to 41°F. Soleus dehumidifiers will function in temperatures as low as 40°F. On the high end of this scale are the Dri-Eaz 2800i and 3500i dehumidifiers, which can operate in temperatures ranging from 33°F to temperatures as high as 125°F.
+The Dri-Eaz line of low-grade refrigerant (LGR) dehumidifiers is designed to operate in temperatures ranging from 33°F to 100°F. At this point, it is worth noting that below 50° or so, the efficacy of a refrigerant-based dehumidifier drops significantly.
+So, while all models will run, starting from just above the freezing point, their efficiency is dramatically reduced until the temperature reaches around 50 degrees.
+For most of these basement, home, and crawlspace models, low-end temperatures are not a significant concern, as these spaces typically stay above 50°F.

 Similar to a thermostat, a humidistat indicates the relative humidity and allows you to adjust it to the desired level.
-Standard and industrial dehumidifiers generally come with built-in, adjustable humidistat controls, while the smaller, portable dehumidifiers often times do not.
+Most dehumidifiers generally come with built-in, adjustable humidistat controls.
+Sometimes, it may also include a digital readout, while in others, it may simply be a dial to adjust from wetter to drier.
+In the smaller, portable dehumidifiers and many water damage restoration models, there is only on/off functionality.
 If you need to monitor the relative humidity in your home, we offer an affordable, high-quality humidity gauge, the Acu-Rite Digital Humidity Gauge.

 Dehumidifier Energy Usage